 - Sliced avocado and fresh cilantro for garnish

 - Preheat oven to 400ºF.
 Heat oil in a 12-inch oven-safe skillet over medium heat.
-Once hot, add red onion and poblano pepper; cook 6 to 7 minutes, stirring occasionally, until soft.Next, add garlic, chili power, cumin, and coriander; cook 1 to 2 more minutes, stirring often, until aromatic.
+Once hot, add red onion and poblano pepper; cook 6 to 7 minutes, stirring occasionally, until soft.Add garlic, chili power, and cumin; cook 1 to 2 more minutes, stirring often, until aromatic.

 - Add half of the spinach, and cook, stirring constantly, until greens wilt down.
 Repeat with remaining half, cooking until all spinach leaves are wilted.
 Stir in beans, artichoke hearts, salt, and pepper.